Registered Nurse | Former Flight Attendant | Mother

 New setting: Thornhill, Ontario, Canada.

-In 2009 and 2010, Zeynep was at high school (Dr. Bette Stephenson Centre for Learning) again.
+In 2009 and 2010, she was back at high school (Dr. Bette Stephenson Centre for Learning).
 Amicable Jewish-Russian Community Centre, Promenade Circle, snow white snow, VIVA transport, next-door neighbours who would become permanent family friends in time, and loads of civilisation became her vivid memories.
 (How traffic flowed in Ontario, was difficult to grasp though.)

 2011 was about her Pre-Health studies at Seneca College.
 When she went there just to learn some more English, she was neither expecting to graduate with honours nor to be one of the very few among her classmates to be admitted to the highly competitive Bachelor of Science in Nursing programme.

-The family relocated to yet another rental house in Barrie in 2012, in order that Zeynep could do the first 2 years of her nursing studies that were collaboratively held by Georgian College and York University.
-Detached house experience, acquisition of Canadian citizenship, even whiter but absolutely bulkier snow that necessitates shovelling like mad, numerous exams covering tens of boxes of books, working part-time as a PSW at Coleman Care Centre, the arrival of JJ-the-dog, unique frustrations and new sets of hopes...
+We relocated to yet another rental house in Barrie in 2012, in order that Zeynep could do the first 2 years of her nursing studies that were collaboratively held by Georgian College and York University.
+Detached house experience, acquisition of Canadian citizenship, even whiter but absolutely bulkier snow that necessitates shovelling like mad, numerous exams covering boxes of books, working part-time as a PSW at Coleman Care Centre, the arrival of JJ-the-dog, unique frustrations, and new sets of hopes...
 That was the list of first-evers there.

 Settling in the National Capital Region

-When Armagan parked the U-haul truck arriving from Barrie at the driveway of her own home in Gatineau, on December 2016, Zeynep was on cloud nine as there would be no outgoing U-haul truck anytime soon.
+When the U-haul truck from Barrie parked at the driveway of our own home in Gatineau, on December 2016, Zeynep was on cloud nine, as there would be no more outgoing U-haul trucks.

-The milestones of 2017 were the NCLEX-RN (National Council Licensure Examination-Registered Nurse) exam, daily dog walks while making local friends, and the job offer she received from the Kingston General Hospital as a Registered Nurse, towards the year end.
-The current challenge is making this happen without another outgoing U-haul truck.
+The milestones of 2017 were the NCLEX-RN (National Council Licensure Examination-Registered Nurse) exam, daily dog walks while making local friends, and the job offer she would receive from the Kingston Health Sciences Centre as a Registered Nurse, towards 2018.
+Since then, she has been saving lives there.